-During the last two decades, the number of IAEA Member States giving high priority to continuing the operation of nuclear power plants beyond the time frame originally anticipated (typically 30-40 years) is increasing.
-This is related to the age of nuclear power plants connected to the grid worldwide; out of a total of 441 reactors operating in the world, 81 have been in operation for more than 30 years, and 253 for more than 20 years.
-A rather limited number of new plants are being put into operation.
+During the last two decades, the number of IAEA Member States giving high priority to continuing the operation of nuclear power plants beyond the time frame originally anticipated is increasing.
+This is related to the age of nuclear power plants connected to the grid worldwide.